stolostron/console/README.md

 2. Backend redirects to the cluster `/authorize` endpoint.
 3. Cluster OAuth redirects back to the backend `/login/callback` endpoint.
 4. Backend redirects to the frontend and sets the `acm-access-token-cookie`.

+## References
+`console` is part of the open-cluster-management community.
+For more information, visit: [open-cluster-management.io](https://open-cluster-management.io)